 Clarity of a gemstone is important – Unlike some gemstones such as Sapphire and Emeralds, Topaz is nearly always free of inclusions.
 It is usually “eye clear”, amongst the highest grades of clarity in a gem.
 Colorless (white), yellow, and blue topaz often have consistent high clarity and can dazzle in a ring.
 While visible flaws could reduce the stone’s value, rare colors like purplish-pink or imperial remain valuable even with inclusions thanks to their scarcity and can signal that you consider your beloved’s love a rare and valuable gift.

-What Carat size is BEst for BLue Topaz Rings?
+What Carat size is Best for Blue Topaz Rings?

 Like most gems, the size of the carat weight can significantly affect a stone’s value.
 However, the value of a particular topaz rises at different rates depending on its color.
 This is why rare stones such as the imperial topaz can fetch significantly higher prices above one carat.
 The blue or yellow might not increase much when the carat weight increases.
 Therefore, when considering what kind of topaz engagement ring you want to buy, think more along the lines of color instead of size and clarity.
 That way, you are likelier to be more satisfied with your choice in the end!